 For 6 years she worked as a freelance programmer and developer, and then at age 40 decided it was time to focus on her creative passions.
 She moved to Paris in 2002 to gather images and inspiration.
 It was there, after visiting the Rodin Museum, that she began experimenting with sculpture.
 This lead down a path of creating mixed-media photo-based images incorporating her sculptures and her paintings.

 In 2008 she returned to Canada for personal and health reasons, taking a few years to recover but all the while continuing with her art.
-It was due to the illness that she returned to ballet, to strengthen her muscles and build physical confidence, and to finally, at age 50, achieve a life-long goal of dancing en pointe.
+It was due to the illness that she returned to ballet, to rebild strength and confidence, and to finally, at age 50, achieve a life-long goal of dancing en pointe.

 Wendy's full-time art career began in Toronto in 2004.
 By 2007, Paris was tugging at her heart again and she spent another year there absorbing the art and architecture and adding to her library.